 \subsection{Reproduction Results}

-Table~\ref{tab:reproduce} shows Vec2Text reproduction results.
-The first row in the table shows the results obtained using the Vec2Text model checkpoint provided by the authors, which was trained with incorrect GTR-base embeddings.
-Despite the incorrect embeddings, the results indicate that it still performs well for retrieval, yielding reasonable top-k retrieval accuracy.
-Additionally, Vec2Text demonstrates robust reconstructibility.
-It is noteworthy that these outcomes are achieved with the incorrect GTR-base embeddings (without the dense pooling layer), suggesting that the last hidden layer of GTR-base already contains sufficient information for Vec2Text to effectively reconstruct the original input text.
+Table~\ref{tab:reproduce} shows Vec2Text reproduction results on \citeauthor{morris-etal-2023-text}'s NQ validation set and our filtered NQ validation set.
+For reference, in the first row of the table we list scores as appear in the original paper.
+We note that these scores are obtained on \citeauthor{morris-etal-2023-text}'s validation set which is affected by the data leakage.

+We first consider evaluating the author-provided Vec2Text model checkpoint, which is supposed to be the same as the checkpoint evaluated and reported in the original paper.
+This experiment aims to verify the correctness of our evaluation setting and understand the impact of the data leakage issue.
+We report our results in the second row of Table~\ref{tab:reproduce}.
+Compared to the scores reported by \citeauthor{morris-etal-2023-text}, we obtained higher scores on the original validation split, likely due to the randomness of the sampled subset.
+The evaluation scores on our filtered validation set are only slightly lower, suggesting that the author-provided checkpoint did not overfit the training data and generalizes well to the non-overlapping data points.
+Thus, although there is a considerable amount of data leakage, the negative impact on the evaluation validity appears to be negligible.

-The second row in the table shows the results obtained by our reproduced Vec2Text model with incorrect GTR-base embeddings (i.e., trying to exactly reproduce the original Vec2Text results).
-The only difference from the first row is the number of epochs; our reproduction uses half the number of epochs (50 epochs) compared to the original checkpoint (100 epochs).
-Since our goal is to replicate the original Vec2Text results, we also utilize the incorrect GTR-base embeddings, resulting in exactly the same retrieval effectiveness to the original setting.
-Regarding Vec2Text reconstructibility, our reproduced checkpoint only shows a slight decrease in the exact match score but achieves very close scores on other evaluation metrics.
-These results suggest that Vec2Text almost converges with half of the epochs than those used by \citeauthor{morris-etal-2023-text}, and the only notable improvement with longer training is in exact reconstruction.
-From here we only consider Vec2Text models trained on 50 epochs, noting their results are likely similar to those obtained if 100 epochs were used.
+In the third row, we report the results obtained from our reproduced Vec2Text model with incorrect GTR-base embeddings (i.e., trying to exactly reproduce the original Vec2Text results).
+We note that the major training difference from the original checkpoint is the number of training epochs; our reproduction uses half the number of epochs (50 epochs) compared to the original checkpoint (100 epochs).
+Despite this difference, our reproduced checkpoint only shows a slight decrease in the BLEU and exact match scores but achieves very close scores on other evaluation metrics on the original validation set, and, like the original checkpoint, only slightly lower on the filtered validation set.
+These results suggest that Vec2Text almost converges with half of the epochs used by \citeauthor{morris-etal-2023-text}, and the only notable improvement with longer training is in exact reconstruction.
+From here, we only consider Vec2Text models trained for 50 epochs, noting that their results are likely similar to those obtained if 100 epochs were used.